danielpereiradotcom/danielpereiradotcom.github.io/cv.md

 					<h3>The telco builder</h3>
                     <h4>2012</h4>
 				</header>
-				<p>As a Head of Development, Business Analyst, Developer, IT Support and almost the pizza guy, I helped the company with upscale business and products.
-Led a team of five developers, facilitating Agile development with SCRUM techniques, minimizing impediments and resolving support issues.
+				<p>My role was to upscale business and products.
+I led a team of five developers, facilitating agile software development with Scrum techniques, minimizing impediments and resolving support issues.<br/>
-                I built the infrastructure for voice based premium call services.</p>
+				I was known by many names such as the Head of Development, Business Analyst, Developer, IT Support and the pizza guy, but the most important was that I architected, designed and built the infrastructure to support a premium rate VoIP call services.</p>
 			</div>
 		</div>
 	</section>